QiangLiu0310/Pulseq_TDM_acc_rdMRI/README.md

 # Pulseq code
 Pulseq code/multiband: Pulseq MB2 sequences
-Pulseq code/singleband: Pulseq single band sequences Because TDM sequence is patent, we share the seq file for TDM sequences using in our study: seq files/
+Pulseq code/singleband: Pulseq single band sequences Because TDM sequence is patented, we share the seq file for TDM sequences used in our study: seq files/